natura-cosmeticos/natds-rn/docs/Installation.md

 yarn android
 ```

-To preview your documentarion changes on the browser run:
+To preview your documentation changes on the browser run:

 ```shell
 yarn storybook:web